interactiveaudiolab/penn/README.md

 </div>

 Training, evaluation, and inference of neural pitch and periodicity estimators in PyTorch.
+Includes the original code for the paper "Cross-domain Neural Pitch and Periodicity Estimation".

 ## Table of contents